DuJzh/Stochastic-Kriging-Assisted-Simulation-with-Random-Covariates/README.md

   "d3" contains the scripts comparing the random design with the Adaptive MSE procedure in the three-dimensional benchmark function examples,

-  "d10" contains the scripts comparing the random design with the Adaptive MSE procedure in the ten-dimensional benchmark function examples,
+  "d10" contains the scripts comparing the random design with the Adaptive MSE procedure in the ten-dimensional benchmark function examples.